ANCIENT CHINESE ACUPUNCTURE

-Acupuncture may be defined as the stimulation of a specific point on the body with a specific method, resulting in a therapeutic homeostatic effect.
+Acupuncture is defined as the stimulation of a specific point on the body with a particular method, resulting in a therapeutic homeostatic effect.

 The specific point on the body is called “Shu-xu” or acupuncture point (acupoint).
 The ancient Chinese people discovered 361 acupoints in human beings and 173 acupoints in animals.

-Modern research shows that acupoints are located in the areas where there is a high density of free nerve endings, mast cells, small arterioles and lymphatic vessels.
+Modern research shows that acupoints are located in areas with a high density of free nerve endings, mast cells, small arterioles, and lymphatic vessels.
 Most acupoints are motor points.

-A great number of studies indicate that stimulation of acupoints induce release of beta-endorphin, serotonin, and other neurotransmitters.
+Many studies indicate that acupoint stimulation induces the release of beta-endorphin, serotonin, and other neurotransmitters.
 Therefore, acupuncture for pain relief is well supported by scientific studies.